Less-Than-Truckload Costing Utility

 Screenshots of the steps:

-Configuration of the "LTL Costing" Run Utility task.
-The Database is the Project Sandbox of the DataStar project, the ltl_lanes_to_cost table is used as the input table for which LTL rates need to be looked up, the output table is left at the default and will therefore be named ltl_lanes_to_cost_output.
-The user has chosen to keep working tables (appended with _working) and to see detailed outputs in the Run Manager > Job Log for when this task is executed.
+Configuration of the "Less-Than-Truckload Costing" Run AI Agent task.
+The Database is the Project Sandbox of the DataStar project, the ltl_lanes_to_cost table is used as the input table for which less-than-truckload rates need to be looked up, the output table is left at the default and will therefore be named ltl_lanes_to_cost_output.
+The user has chosen to not keep working tables (appended with _working) and to see detailed outputs in the Task Logs tab when this task is executed.
+Note that in the Run Configuration section the Resource Size is changed from 3XS to S, which is recommended when running this costing utility.

-On the Data Connections tab we see the CSV connection with original data at the bottom.
-In the Project Sandbox, the ltl_lanes_to_cost table contains the imported data from the CSV connection, and the ltl_lanes_to_cost_output table contains the original data with the looked up costs added.
+In the Project Sandbox, the ltl_lanes_to_cost table contains the imported data from the CSV connection, and the ltl_lanes_to_cost_output table contains the original data with the looked up costs added after running the macro.

-The first 4 records of the 5,000 in the ltl_lanes_to_cost_output table, where we see the populated cost and costing_method columns.
+Ten of the 5,000 records in the ltl_lanes_to_cost_output table, where we see the populated cost, cost_type, and costing_method columns.

 Input Requirements